informationgeometryML/informationgeometryML.github.io/_includes/mainpage.md

 ## About This Website

 Blog posts on computational aspects of differential, geometric, and algebraic structures (i.e., probability distributions and matrices).
-Many posts are related to **information geometry** and **manifold optimization**.
+Many posts are related to **information geometry** and **manifold optimization** with their applications to numerical optimization and approximate inference.

 For generalized natural-gradient methods, please see
 * Structured natural gradient descent: [talk](https://www.youtube.com/watch?v=vEY1ZxDJX8o&t=11s), [paper](https://arxiv.org/abs/2102.07405), [blog]({{ site.baseurl }}{% post_url 2021-07-05-GeomProj01 %})